 There was plenty of hype surrounding the Blue-Grey All-American Combine (Tennessee Regional), and after further review, the collection of talent lived up the advanced billing.

-NFL veteran Mark McMillian was lead instructor.
-He had plenty of help along the way, as well.
+With a staff of NFL veterans in place, they passed along their collective knowledge of the game.
 Fellow one-time professional Just Geisinger was also on hand to provide assistance.

 Both coaches, along with the brand’s administrators had nothing but good things to say about the workout.
 Accordingly, what follows is a closer look at a few of the many highlights.